millenniumdisk/platinum-compass/learn-git-branching/p001-introduction-to-git-commits.md

-Commit the files in Git
+Commit the files in Git.
 ```bash
 git commit
 ```